 Anicca (impermanence, changing), Dukkha (suffering), Anata (non-self, no soul), are the three fundamental teachings of the Buddha.

-The Law of Karma means that every action has a reaction.
+The Law of Kamma means that we inherit our own actions.
 In other words,

 “Do good – you receive good (with interest).
 Do bad – you receive bad (with interest).”